SAP/fundamental-ngx/libs/docs/shared/NEW_COMPONENT.md

 Creating a new component is pretty straightforward.
 If you have the `NX Console` plugin, simply open it and run the `sap-component` schematic.
 This can also be done manually using the command line.

 So in order to generate component named, let's say, "Poster Editor" in "core" package, use `name = poster-editor` `project = core`.
-Using the command line: `npx nx g @fundamental-ngx/workspace-tools:create-component --name=poster-editor --project=core`.
+Using the command line: `npx nx workspace-generator sap-component --name=poster-editor --project=core`.

 Running this will scaffold the initial structure for the new component: